Mentha pulegium: Structure and reactivity

 The active chemical in pennyroyal is pulegone.
 Pulegone is a ketone and on the cellular level, ketones can act as enzyme inhibitors.
 The carbonyl center of the pulegone structure acts as a strong electrophile, causing active sites on enzymes to bind with pulegone instead of the target protein.

 The exocyclic double bond found in pulegone is vital to the activation and binding mechanism of the molecule and causes it to be an effective hepatotoxin.
-When ingested, pulegone targets the liver and kidney, among other organs.
-Studies have been conducted on rats show that one of the main effects is the inhibition of contractile activity in the myometrium and death by kidney failure.
-Also found in the study, long term exposure to pennyroyal increased incidences of urinary bladder tumors.
+When ingested, pulegone targets the liver and kidneys, among other organs.
+Studies conducted on rats show that one of the main effects is the inhibition of contractile activity in the myometrium and death by kidney failure.
+The studies also found that long-term exposure to pennyroyal increased incidences of urinary bladder tumors.

 Mechanism of action

 The exact mechanism of action by which pennyroyal induces menses and abortions in humans is still unknown.
 Studies using animal models speculate the source of liver toxicity is due to one of the many constituents the plant contains: pulegone, a monoterpene.
 Pulegone is metabolized by cytochrome P450 (CYP 1A2 and 2E1) and converted to several toxins.
 Both in vitro and in vivo studies have found the pulegone metabolite menthofuran to be an inhibitor of CYP2A6, accounting for a significant degree of pennyroyal's hepatotoxicity.

-The exact pathway pulegone undergoes to be converted to menthofuran is unknown, but one study strongly suggested it included allylic oxidation of a methyl group (from CYP450), intramolecular cyclization to form a hemiketal, and subsequent dehydration to form the furan.
-Additionally, pulegone and menthofuran may deplete glutathione levels, leaving hepatocytes vulnerable to free radical damage.
+The exact pathway by which pulegone is converted to menthofuran is unknown, but one study strongly suggested it included allylic oxidation of a methyl group (from CYP450), intramolecular cyclization to form a hemiketal, and subsequent dehydration to form the furan.
+Pthofuran may deplete glutathione levels, leaving hepatocytes vulnerable to free radical damage.